Tomas-Wardoloff/Virtual-Wallet/README.md

   The Users table will store information about each user, such as their login name, email and password.
 Each user will have a unique identifier, which will serve as the primary key for this table

 - **Categories**
   This table only stores the information of the different categories that the users can use to identify their transactions, and like the user's table, it has a unique identifier.
+The users can create their own categories, which is why this table has a foreign key that references the Users table.
+The categories with UserId = 0 are accessible to all the users.

 - **Transactions**
   This table store information about each transaction made by the users.
 This table will have two foreign keys, one references the User table so each transaction will be associated with a particular user, and the other one references the Categories table.